 Students can specialize in one of five tracks in the program.
-There are also a wide variety of emphases, minors, and certificates students may earn to supplement their coursework.
+Students may supplement their coursework by choosing to earn additional emphases, minors, and certificates.

 In 2019 the Princeton Review ranked the school’s graduate entrepreneurship program No. 10 in the nation.
 The entrepreneurship track is carefully structured and designed to help students develop innovation.